-6.13.
+7.13.
 Housing is a strategic, cross-boundary issue and there will need to be continued liaison.
 A stage 2 update of the LHNA will be undertaken in 2022 to consider the latest information and to assist in prioritising local housing needs.
-The Council will continue to monitor housing delivery in the borough and to keep Duty to Cooperate bodies informed with regard to Richmond's ability to meet the London Plan housing target.
+The Council will continue to monitor housing delivery in the borough and to keep DtC bodies informed with regard to Richmond's ability to meet the London Plan housing target.